Schedule a Massage

 Chad Wetterneck, Ph.D. is a provider of expert treatment to adults and adolescents with obsessive-compulsive disorder (OCD).
 He also treats related disorders, including tic disorders (Tourette’s Syndrome) and compulsive hair-pulling (trichotillomania).
 Although trained as a cognitive-behavioral therapist, Dr. Wetterneck has extensive experience with a number of behaviorally-related treatments such as Acceptance and Commitment Therapy, Functional Analytic Psychotherapy, Schema Therapy, and Dialectical Behavior Therapy.
 At the Louisville OCD Clinic, he offers online consultation, clinical supervision, and training for therapists.

-Dr. Wetterneck is located in Oconomowoc, WI, where he is a Cognitive Behavior Specialist and Clinical Supervisor at Rogers Memorial Hospital.
-He is also an Adjunct Professor at Marquette University and the University of Louisville in the Department of Psychological and Brain Sciences.
+Dr. Wetterneck is located in Oconomowoc, WI, where he is a Cognitive Behavior Specialist and Clinical Supervisor at Rogers Memorial Hospital and an Adjunct Professor at Marquette University.
 He received six years of training at two of the leading OCD residential/inpatient treatment programs, Rogers Memorial Hospital and the Menninger Clinic.
-He has authored over 50 scientific articles on OCD, OC-spectrum conditions, and sexual thoughts (in normal and clinical populations).
+He has authored over 70 scientific articles on OCD, OC-spectrum conditions, and sexual thoughts (in normal and clinical populations).
 He is a certified trainer for Functional Analytic Psychotherapy.
 Dr. Wetterneck is a professional member of the International OCD Foundation (IOCDF), the Anxiety & Depression Association of America, the Association for Behavioral and Cognitive Therapies, and the Association for Contextual Behavioral Science.

 Wetterneck, C. T., Lee, E. B., Hart, J. M., & Smith, A. H. (2013).
 Courage, self-compassion and values in obsessive compulsive disorder.
 Journal of Contextual Behavioral Science, 2, 68-73.